Richd0tcom/friendly-parakeet/README.md

 ## 🧪 Testing

-Before Testing, ensure you have created at least one Product, Inventory and Sale as well as starting said sale.
+Before Testing, ensure you have created at least one Product, Inventory and Sale as well as started said sale.

 The test script only simulates user `purchases` under high traffic conditions.

 Remember to replace the id in the test script with that of the sale you just created.

 N/B the test script may crash while creating users initially (for reasons I'm too lazy to debug ).
-If this happens, simple run the test again.
+If this happens, simple run the test again (It magically ALWAYS works the second time).

-To rerun finished tests, restart the sale or create another one.
+To re-run finished tests, restart the sale or create another one.
 ### Running Tests
 ```bash
 # Run load test